 ]]>

-Market Fun Facts (10/03/24): Fall is in the air and interest rates are falling !
-What will affect will this have on our real estate market as we enter into quarter 4 and the presidential election?
+Market Fun Facts (12/05/24): The Holidays are officially underway!
+What affect will this have on our real estate market as we enter into the final month of 2024?
 To answer this question NeXstep continues to monitor inventory levels across the 6 County Denver Metro.
-For the the ninth month in a row we see another increase in inventory levels; active listings are up by +133 listing for a total of 10,454 active homes for sale.
-This is the third time since we started recording in 2020 that we have broke the 10K inventory levels.
-Sold homes had their fourth month of decreased sales; down slightly by 43 fewer sales for a total of 3,434 sold units.
-The decrease in home sales and the increase in active homes for sale have increased our monthly absorption rate to 2.88 months.
-Our highest level since we started recording in 2020.
-Lower interest rates and increased inventory levels; Is this an indication that buyers are starting to have more choices and negotiating leverage?
-Broomfield county now has the lowest absorption rate at 1.93 months and Denver county has the highest rate at 3.81 months.
-Denver County leads with the most active listings at 3,005 and Broomfield County continues to have the fewest listings at 216.
+For the the second time in the past two months we see a decrease in inventory levels; active listings are down by -1718 listing for a total of 8375 active homes for sale.
+This is the first time in 3 months that we have dropped below the 10K inventory levels.
+Sold homes had a decrease in sales; down by -477 sales for a total of 2984 sold units.
+The decrease in home sales and the decrease in active homes for sale has lowered our monthly absorption rate from 2.77 months to 2.75 months.
+Jefferson county now has the lowest absorption rate at 1.97 months and Denver county has the highest rate at 3.4 months.
+Denver County leads with the most active listings at 2,372 and Broomfield County continues to have the fewest listings at 182.
 Current publications indicate a balanced real estate market would need a minimum of 18,000 listings.
 Thinking about selling…let’s talk!

 What do these numbers mean?
 To help understand what these numbers mean to our local markets we are now including the number of sold comps during the past 30 days or 1 month.
 Looking at our sold numbers over the past month allows us to calculate a monthly absorption rate.
 An absorption rate tells us how many months it would take to sell off our entire inventory should we have no new listings.
 A balanced market is considered 6 months.